cristinaguimaraes/new-relic/README.md

  4. My first approach was to not use Redux or Route, keeping all the information in just one url where the main component was holding the state.
 But after a while, I decided to also build the UI for the 3 methods (‘getTopAppsByHost’, ‘addAppToHosts’ and ’removeAppFromHosts’).
 By then, I thought that would be more organised to introduce navigation and have different urls:

-  './'  => for the Home where you can see the 3 forms and the link for ‘‘See list by Host’ lists
+  './'  => for the Home where you can see the 3 forms and the link for ‘‘See list by Host’

-  '/apps-by-host'  => for the ‘See list by Host’ lists
+  '/apps-by-host'  => for the ‘See list by Host’ view

-  '/top-apps-by-host/:id' => for the ‘Top Apps By Host’ list
+  '/top-apps-by-host/:id' => for the ‘Top Apps By Host’ view

 I also thought that would be more organised to use Redux and have the information related with the apps and toast always saved in one place (single source of truth).

-  5. Once we don’t have a data source connection, if you refresh the page on '/apps-by-hostt' or '/top-apps-by-host/:id' , you will be redirect to home.
+  5. Once we don’t have a data source connection, if you refresh the page on '/apps-by-host' or '/top-apps-by-host/:id' , you will be redirect to home.
 I thought it would be more organised that way.
 I also decided to not use SAGAS and Request Success Failure Pattern for the same reasion (no data source connection what means no asynchronous call).

   6. I used a library called 'react-toastify' for a better design of the alert dialog and also to communicate with the user if the actions (add or remove app) were well succeed.

   7. I used 'jest' and 'enzyme' for unit testing.
-Also added prop-type errors package to check any problem related with the props for every component.
+Also added prop-type errors package to check any problem related with the props of every component.

   8. To check the browser support for the latest 2 versions of major browsers I installed  'browserslist' and add the "last 2 xxxx version" for every browser.